 “No…hate… If I get the chance, I’ll tell you…”

 “Breach,” she said.
 Liberty was maybe the word.
-But maybe not.
+Maybe not.
 These relationships could be liberal on the inside, closed, in theory, to the outside… Brill had told her someone in his office liked her draft.
 When the idea of writing down her little thing had seemed private to Petra.
-And not only had she been thrilled he would show it, she’d daydreamed from this a world, of success, prizes, money.
+And not only had she been thrilled he would show it, she had daydreamed from this a world—of success, prizes, money.

-“What a title, though.”
+“What a name, though.”
 She said this aloud.
 “Not yours!
-I’m betting Oxenham, if they’d wanted it after all…my book… I was calling it The Lost Man.
-Well, I think it’s a little heavy.
-And then it probably is somebody’s…so I shouldn’t say heavy.”
+I’m betting Oxenham, if they’d wanted it after all, my book… I was calling it The Lost Man.
+I think that’s a little heavy.
+And then it probably is somebody’s title…so I shouldn’t say heavy.”

-“From now on you have permission.
+“From now on you have permission to speak off the cuff.
 I’m out of sync, though…”

-“It was something I read about the Titanic… Oh, my writing career?
-Mother didn’t live to see me published…she wouldn’t have liked mine.
-No, she would have said she did.
+“It was something I’d read about the Titanic… Oh, my writing career?
+Mother didn’t live to see me published…she wouldn’t have liked my stuff.
+No. She would have said she did.
 I take it you never had that conversation with her?
 Don’t blush.”

-He shrugged and laughed, in addition.
+He shrugged, and in addition, laughed.
 “She almost never mentioned you.”